Filing an Application

 EXAMPLE Sam has a pending application for ABD cash.
 At his intake interview the worker makes him aware that he may be eligible for Basic Food.
 He decides to pursue Basic Food.
 Add the Basic Food application to the ABD cash and note the date of request in the ACES narrative.

 EXAMPLE Maria has a pending application for Basic Food.
 At her telephone intake interview, the worker makes her aware that she may be eligible for cash benefits.
 She decides to add a TANF request.
 Add the TANF application to the pending Basic Food and note the date of request in the ACES narrative.
-Follow procedures to collect and document the telephonic signature
+If signatures are missing in the form, follow procedures to collect and document the telephonic signature

 4. Handling multiple applications from the same household: